-Record-breaking animals by Jon Richards and Ed SimkinsOctober 20th, 2015
+Record-breaking animals by Jon Richards and Ed SimkinsOctober 20th, 2015 By heather

 Infographics books (which contain visual representations of information) seem to be popular right now – quite a few series from different publishers have come out in the last year or so.
 I find them interesting to dip into.
 There are always heaps of facts and figures where I find myself saying “Well!
 How fascinating.
 I didn’t know that.”